SvenGDK/OrbisPro/README.md

 OrbisPro is on a BETA stage and some bugs may occur while running the application.<br>
 Pleas read the Wiki on how to use OrbisPro: https://github.com/SvenGDK/OrbisPro/wiki/First-Run

-# Recommended Requirements
+## Requirements
 - CPU: AMD Zen 2 / Intel Skylake with 6 cores and 12 threads, 8 cores or more (x64, AVX2 support)
 - GPU: AMD RX 400 / NVIDIA GTX 900 or newer (With Vulkan API support)
-  - Current display limitation: Full HD (1920x1080) screen resolution with 100% scaling.
+  - Current display limitation: Full HD (1920x1080) screen resolution at 100% scaling.
-- RAM: 8 GB Dual Channel (2x4 GB) RAM
+- RAM: 8 GB Dual Channel (2x4 GB)
 - OS: Windows 10 or 11 x64

 ## Current Available Core Features